NexPlayer/Android-SDK/advanced.md

 #### void setTextScaleFactor (float scale, float textSize)

-This method lets users control the CEA 608 closed caption font size in `NexPlayer`™ from the application UI.
+This method lets users control the CEA 608 closed caption font size in `NexPlayer` from the application UI.

 >**Warning** This method should only be used when a *customFont* has been set by calling the method `NexCaptionRenderer.setFonts` AND the captions exceed the size of the caption character cell.